rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 NOTE: For further information around this check the [ACS Integration with CI Systems](https://docs.openshift.com/acs/3.70/integration/integrate-with-ci-systems.html#cli-authentication_integrate-with-ci-systems) guide.

-### 5.2 Integrate Tekton Pipeline with Stackrox/ACS using API Token Secrets
+### 5.2 Integrate Tekton Pipeline with StackRox/ACS using API Token Secrets

-Now that we have installed Stackrox / ACS and we generated the StackRox/ACS API Token, it's time to integrate Stackrox/ACS with our Tekton Pipelines.
+Now that we have installed StackRox / ACS and we generated the StackRox/ACS API Token, it's time to integrate StackRox/ACS with our Tekton Pipelines.

 To do this, we need to generate a Secret that will contain the StackRox API Token credentials, that will be used by the Tekton Pipelines Tasks.

 Let's start!

-* As we discuss before, to be able to authenticate from the Tekton Pipelines towards the Stackrox / ACS API, the roxctl Task used in the pipelines, needs to have both ROX_API_TOKEN (generated in one step before) and the ACS Route as well inside a K8s Secret:
+* As we discuss before, to be able to authenticate from the Tekton Pipelines towards the StackRox / ACS API, the roxctl Task used in the pipelines, needs to have both ROX_API_TOKEN (generated in one step before) and the ACS Route as well inside a K8s Secret:

 ```sh
 echo $ROX_API_TOKEN